-Chop the onion, mince the garlic and ginger.
+Chop the onion, and mince the garlic and ginger.
 Also, chop the tomato.

 Heat oil on high in a large pan.
 Add the chopped onion, garlic, and ginger, and stir until the onion is translucent.

-Note about spices: The original recipes require you to grind your own spices.
-As much as I agree that fresh ground spices taste better, I always have powder spices that I use for my recipes.
+Note about spices: The original recipes require you to grind your spices.
+As much as I agree that fresh ground spices taste better, I always have powdered spices in my pantry.